 In Switzerland, the School is based at the University of Lausanne.
 In Greece, it owns an apartment in Athens —which includes offices, a lecture room, and furnished rooms— and a dig house in Eretria.
 Scholars and professors from Swiss universities can benefit from this infrastructure.
 Facilities

 The Foundation of the Swiss School of Archaeology in Greece is the school’s regulating body.
-The Foundation’s president is Pascal Couchepin, former President of the Swiss Confederation.
+The Foundation’s president is Pascal Broulis, former member of the Council of State of Vaud.
 The activities of the School are funded by grants from the Swiss National Science Foundation (SNSF), the Swiss Confederation, Swiss universities, and private donors (individuals, foundations and companies).
 Funding research